 Make sure to drink lots of fluids.
-If you are participating in an activity that is causing increased perspiration, make sure to replenish with water.
-Avoid sugary or alcoholic drinks in the heat to avoid dehydrating.
+If you are participating in physical activity and it’s causing you to sweat more, make sure to drink plenty of water.
+Avoiding sugary or alcoholic drinks in the heat to can lower your chances of dehydration.

 Signs of heat stress include, but are not limited to: